dafny-lang/dafny/docs/HowToFAQ/FAQWitness.md

 And, it is permitted to have possibly empty types by using a witness clause `witness *`, but there are restrictions on the use of possibly empty types.
-For instance, a declaration of a variable with a possibly-empty type will need an initializer, if that variable is ever used, because Dafny requires variables to be 'definitely assigned' before being used..
+For instance, a declaration of a variable with a possibly-empty type will need an initializer, if that variable is ever used, because Dafny requires variables to be 'definitely assigned' before being used.

 The Reference Manual contains a discussion of witness clauses [here](../DafnyRef/DafnyRef#sec-witness-clauses).